Synchronized swimming: Injuries

 Common injuries that may occur in synchronized swimming are tendon injuries, as the sport tends to cause muscle imbalances.
 Common joint injuries include the rotator cuff and the knees.

 In their 2012 book Concussions and Our Kids, Dr. Robert Cantu and Mark Hyman quoted Dr. Bill Moreau, the medical director for the U.S. Olympic Committee (USOC), as saying, "These women are superior athletes.
 They're in the pool eight hours a day.
 Literally, they're within inches of one another, sculling and paddling.
 As they go through their various routines, they're literally kicking each other in the head."
-Dr. Moreau said that during a two-week training session in Colorado Springs, the female athletes suffered a 50% concussion rate.
+Moreau said that during a two-week training session in Colorado Springs, the female athletes suffered a 50% concussion rate.
 As a result, the USOC began reassessing concussion awareness and prevention for all sports.

 Others believe the incidence of concussions among synchronized swimmers is much higher, especially among the sport's elite athletes.
 "I would say 100 percent of my athletes will get a concussion at some point," said Myriam Glez, a former French synchronized swimmer and coach.
 "It might be minor, might be more serious, but at some point or another, they will get hit."